CASA LEONARDOGood top floor terrace. Good location for the street market and the old town area and only 5 min walk to city centre.

 CASA LEONARDOWonderful place right in the heart of old Palermo and right down the street from Ballarò market.
 The apartment is nicely furnished and very quiet--even though it is right in between Via Roma and Via Maqueda.
 Leonardo and Silvana are wonderful hosts--they introduced us to many of Palermo's delicious traditional foods and are great, friendly people!
 This was a perfect place for us to spend a month in Palermo while we worked and explored.

-THE EAGLETVery nice and comfortable apartment.
+Sicilian Eagles 2-The LoftVery nice and comfortable apartment.
 Beautiful terrace.
 The best location.
 Stefano is extremely friendly and helpful.
 Grazie !
 Highly recommended!

 This Sicilian city is not just a tourist destination but an experience of its own.
 Chaos reigns in this town but it’s a charming chaos, a chaos that you can only find on this Italian island or in the south of the Italian Peninsula, a chaos that keeps bringing people back and attracting newcomers for the first time.
 Founded by the Phoenicians, it has been populated by Greeks, Romans, Arabs and Normans, and now Italians and the city has a rich cultural legacy.
 Rent apartments in Palermo and visit this enigmatic city on one of Europe’s most beautiful islands.[See more]